ajhenley/gitbook/the_structure_theorem.md

 #####Selection

-The selection control structure is the presentation of a condition and the choice between two actions, the choice depending on whether the condition is true or false.
-This construct represents the decision-making abilities of the computer and is used to illustrate the fifth basic computer operation, namely to compare two variables and select one of two alternative actions.
+The selection control structure presents and expression or condition as the choice between two actions.
+The choice depends on whether the expression evaluates to true or false.
+This construct represents the decision-making abilities of the computer.

 In pseudocode, selection is represented by the keywords IF,THEN,ELSE and ENDIF: